This vaccine helps prevent:

 The vaccine is given as an injection, usually into the arm or thigh.

-Tdap is routinely recommended for children aged 11-12 years who have completed the DTaP series.
+Tdap is routinely recommended for children aged 11 years or older, regardless of whether or not they completed the DTaP series.
 Tdap can also be given to:

 If you or your child has not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.